Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: VQE as cluster solver

 \subsection{State preparation}

 The performance of VQE depends on the ansatz choice, which must balance expressibility and trainability.
-The Hamiltonian variational ansatz (HVA) \cite{wecker_progress_2015} provides this balance by incorporating the problem structure directly into the circuit design.
-Motivated by QAOA \cite{Farhi2014QAOA} and adiabatic quantum computing \cite{farhi_quantum_2000}, HVA is formulated based on the structure of the Hamiltonian under investigation and has been successfully applied for ground-state calculations in quantum many-body systems \cite{wecker_progress_2015, wiersema_exploring_2020, wang_bang-bang_2022, AnselmeMartin2022, mele_avoiding_2022, Park2024}.
+The HVA \cite{wecker_progress_2015} provides this balance by incorporating the problem structure directly into the circuit design.
+Motivated by quantum approximate optimization algorithm \cite{Farhi2014QAOA} and adiabatic quantum computing \cite{farhi_quantum_2000}, HVA is formulated based on the structure of the Hamiltonian under investigation and has been successfully applied for ground-state calculations in quantum many-body systems \cite{wecker_progress_2015, wiersema_exploring_2020, wang_bang-bang_2022, AnselmeMartin2022, mele_avoiding_2022, Park2024}.